edumoran/TriviaGame/README.md

 # Trivia Game
 This is a short movie trivia I did.
 I used JavaScript for the logic and jQuery to manipulate HTML.

+The quotes from the questionnaire come from some of the most popular 80's movies, which I grew up watching over and over up until today.
+So I decided to have some fun and to create this quiz and put in some of the skills I've been learning.
+Enjoy!

 ## How this works
 * The game starts with a welcome screen with a short intro and displaying the instructions.
 * Once you click start, the questionnaire will be displayed and a 90 seconds counter will begin.